Knee Reconstruction Surgery

 The duration of a total knee operation is typically between two to three hours, but depends on the condition of the knee, the patient’s size and which procedure is performed.
 Your surgeon will give you an estimate of how long the surgery will take.

 Most knee patients spend from 2-3 days on the joint replacement floor— the Slotnick Pavilion.
 The spacious, tranquil pavilion offers 24 private rooms with comfortable pullout sofa beds for family members and large, plasma screen televisions.

 The Joint Center uses the most up-to-date pain control techniques, a multi-modal approach which includes preoperative medications, long-lasting injections, oral medications and ice to minimize discomfort after surgery.

 Joint Center surgeons and our internist follow up after surgery to ensure recovery goes smoothly.
 Patients receive daily physical and occupational therapy during their stay.
 Many of our physical therapists have specialty training and advanced certifications in orthopaedics, and can offer a recovery and treatment plan tailored to the patient’s post-operative needs.
 The therapy program emphasizes mobility, range of motion and strengthening.
 Our care coordinator will coordinate discharge planning and the transition home or to an extended care facility.

 Local patients can continue their recovery process as an outpatient at the hospital’s new state-of-the art Wells Avenue Outpatient Rehabilitation Clinic in Newton, which features an aquatic therapy pool.

 Most of our patients are back to their normal activities from six weeks to six months after surgery, depending on their pre-operative health, specific procedure, physical therapy and other factors.

 Our Knee Surgery Guide gives an overview of what to expect before, during and after knee replacement.

-Learn more about knee replacement surgery from our nurse educator Nancy Hiltz, RN, MS, ONC
+Learn more about knee replacement surgery from our Clinical Nurse Specialist Nancy Hiltz, RN, MS, ONC